Kafito/Sammelsurium/textClipExtract.d/README.md

 accessed from the command line, and any migration of the data to another file system might end up with losing the data from these snippets.

-The solutions I found were _not applicable_,
+The solutions I found were _not applicable for my purpose_:
  * Using Apples `DeRez` to display the content of the resources, then use text-utilities (grep/sed) to extract the pure data.

    _Data contained characters that made the regex engine panic._

  * Use AppleScript to programmatically drop the files into text documents and store them.

    _I wanted to have all types of resources, including webarchives._

-Resource forks can be accessed using $file/..namedfork/rsrc I took this as an exercise to reverse engineer the file format of the resource forks and to toy around with python.
+I decided to take this as an exercise to reverse engineer the file format of the resource forks and to toy around with python.

 ## Technical background